 Sugar

-Using a finer textured sugar is best for shortbread, which is why the recipe calls for caster sugar.
-If you can’t get this, then it is possible to blitz regular sugar in a food processor to make it finer.
+Using a finer-textured sugar is best for shortbread, which is why the recipe calls for caster sugar.
+If you can’t get this, you can blitz regular sugar in a food processor to make it finer.

 You can also substitute all or part of the sugar for icing sugar/powdered sugar, which is often done in more modern recipes.
 This gives the shortbread a softer texture.